 In this frame, and in order to satisfy its customers, Saint-Gobain wants its purchasers to be totally committed into this approach.
 The objective is that suppliers and subcontractors adhere to these principles as well and broadcast them into their own sphere of influence.

 The responsible purchasing approach has been developed among purchasers, on the one hand, and on the other hand, among suppliers, thanks to adapted communication means

 The Suppliers Charter:

 This Charter formalizes the Group's expectations regarding its suppliers and subcontractors.
 It also invites them to adhere to the Group's principles.

 A Charter validation campaign has been launched in 2012, and is still on-going.
 The first target includes especially Group Headers whose turnover with the Saint-Gobain Group is over 100 k€/year.
-Each Delegation and BU has been implied in this project.
 The Charter validation is indeed an essential element to develop business with Saint-Gobain.

 - Responsible development clause: To be included in all contracts, this clause guarantees that the supplier adheres to the Group's principles, and more particularly, to the Suppliers Charter.

 - Timber clause: This clause has to be incorporated in contracts concerning timber products or timber-based products.
 It aims at ensuring that suppliers provide us with legal woods, that respect human rights and the environment.

 - Suppliers CSR assessments: In order to know better the CSR performance of our suppliers, we work with a third party which sends questionnaires to suppliers that purchasers select and which analyses the answers.
 We then receive a scorecard, showing the strengths and weaknesses of the suppliers.
 The goal here is to give purchasers means to integrate CSR criteria in supplier selection, to monitor the risks thanks to additional information on suppliers and to compare suppliers one with another.